-- Gather all relevant details that are needed on the invoice.
-Ensure the basic details of it are available and collect any information that meets the destination country’s requirements.
+- Gather all relevant details that are needed for the invoice.
+Make sure the essential details are mentioned and gather any information needed to satisfy the requirements of the country of destination.

-- Contact the customer/importer and ask them to provide details included in the document.
-Reiterate the terms of trade and note down any information they request to be added to the invoice.
+- Contact the customer (importer) and ask them to provide the details to be included in the document.
+Reiterate the terms of trade and note any information they request to be added to the invoice.

-- Download a befitting commercial invoice template and input all the required information.
-Ensure the seller and buyer’s information is given, shipping details, item details, and any other relevant details.
+- Download a suitable commercial invoice template and add all the required information.
+Ensure the seller’s and buyer’s information is given, including shipping details, item details, and any other relevant details.

-- Compare the invoice with other documents such as BOL (Bill of Lading), letters of credit, and purchase order to ensure all information has been accurately captured.
+- Compare the invoice with other documents such as the BoL (Bill of Lading), letters of credit, and purchase orders to ensure all information is accurate.

 - Edit where necessary.
-A copy of the commercial invoice can be translated to the destination country’s language if possible or necessary.
+A copy of the invoice can be translated into the destination country’s language if possible or necessary.

 - Print at least two (2) copies of the completed invoice.
-Sign the document as the shipper.
-Place one copy inside the shipment and another outside in a transparent waterproof bag.
+Sign the document as the exporter.
+Place one copy inside the shipment and another outside in a transparent, waterproof bag.

 - Lastly, the exporter should keep a copy of the invoice.

-While both documents typically have similar information and are issued by the exporter, a commercial invoice is meant to serve as proof of the shipping transaction, taxes paid and is meant for customs clearance purposes.
-It also communicates the following information about the transaction; payment details, instructions, and transaction terms.
+While both documents typically have similar information and are issued by the exporter, a commercial invoice is meant to serve as proof of the shipping transaction and taxes paid and is meant for customs clearance purposes.
+It also communicates information about the transaction, including payment details, instructions, and transaction terms.

-While a packing list is used to confirm that the importer sent the proper order.
+A packing list is used to confirm that the importer sent the proper order.
 It focuses more on the physical description of the shipment.
 As a result, it is used for inventory and stock-keeping purposes.
-It can also be utilized as proof of goods shipped by the seller in the event of disputes among the parties involved during shipping – carriers, customs, buyer, and seller.
+In the event of a dispute involving the carriers, customs, buyers, or sellers involved in the shipping process, it can also be used as evidence of the goods shipped by the seller.

 In addition, an invoice is only sent to the person responsible for the payments, while a packing list can be sent to the receiver of the goods even if they are not responsible for making payments.

-Failure to present an accurate commercial invoice can lead to hold-ups at customs, delay costs, and legal penalties.
-In addition, legal penalties can be issued upon submission of an inaccurate commercial invoice because inaccurate information can result in underpayment of taxes and duties, which is financial illegality.
+Failure to present an accurate commercial invoice can lead to delays at customs clearance and legal penalties.
+Legal penalties can be issued upon the submission of an inaccurate invoice because it can result in the underpayment of taxes and duties, which is a financial crime.